ManikandarajaMohan/Employee-Healthcare-Benefits/README.md

-# Getting Started with Create React App
+# Employee Benefits Management

+This is a simple webapplication tends to disaply the employees and dependent list and provide ability to add/update employee/dependent and calculate the health care benifits.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts